meltingice/nano-grpc/README.md

 ## Development

-If you make changes to any of the protobufs, the libraries for the server have to be recompiled with `npm run build`.
+If you make changes to any of the protobufs, the libraries for the server have to be recompiled with `npm run build` after they're modified.

 If you want to play around with the RPC, I highly recommend [BloomRPC](https://github.com/uw-labs/bloomrpc).